SAP-samples/codejam-ai-prompt-engineering-and-orchestration/README.md

 ## Exercises

 These are the exercises, each in their directory, sometimes with supporting files and scripts.
 We will work through the exercises in the order shown here.
 From a session flow perspective, we are taking the "coordinated" approach:

-## Exercises

-These are the exercises, each in their directory, sometimes with supporting files and scripts.
-We will work through the exercises in the order shown here:

 1. [Exercise 01 - Introduction to Prompt Engineering](exercises/01-intro-prompt-engineering/readme.md)
 2. [Exercise 02 - Create a Prompt Template with the SAP AI Launchpad](exercises/02-create-prompt-template/readme.md)